-PD-14 is the first all-Russian turbofan engine for the civilian since the 1980s aviationdeveloped taking into account international norms and requirements.
-The engine was created using the latest technologies and materials that provide modern operational characteristics and a high level of environmental friendliness.
-The new twin-shaft twin-shaft engine can develop thrust up to 14 tons in take-off mode.
+PD-14 is the first completely Russian turbofan engine for civil aviation since the 1980s, developed taking into account international norms and requirements.
+The engine was created using the latest technologies and materials to ensure modern performance and a high level of environmental friendliness.
+The new by-pass twin-shaft engine can develop up to 14 tons of thrust in take-off mode.

 MS-21-300 is a new generation short- and medium-haul passenger aircraft with a capacity of 150 to 211 passengers.
 Certification of the aircraft should be completed this year, and mass production is scheduled for 2021.